 In October 2021, the global aviation industry took its climate commitment one step further by declaring that it will achieve net-zero carbon emissions by 2050, supported by accelerated efficiency measures, energy transition and innovation across the aviation sector and in partnership with Governments around the world.

 ATAG was instrumental in coordinating the declaration.
-The pathway to achieve net zero draws on analysis from the ATAG-led Waypoint 2050 project, which represented two years of collaboration among numerous aviation technical experts plus an additional ATAG study on the role of sustainable aviation fuels, entitled Fueling Net Zero.
+The pathway to achieve net zero draws on analysis from the ATAG-led Waypoint 2050 project, which represented several years of collaboration among numerous aviation technical experts plus an additional ATAG study on the role of sustainable aviation fuels, entitled Fueling Net Zero.

 Net zero carbon emissions by 2050 is significant as it supports the Paris Agreement goal to limit global warming to 1.5 degrees, compared to pre-industrial levels.
 Scientists agree that this would greatly reduce the severity of climate change damage.